nanovms/nanos/README.md

 Nanos doesn't need too many dependencies on Linux.

-To build you need to install nasm && qemu:
+To build you need to install nasm, qemu and go (If you don't want to install go, choose a different target, see below):

 ```
-sudo apt-get install qemu-system-x86 nasm
+sudo apt-get install qemu-system-x86 nasm golang-go
 ```

 For tests you'll also need the following installed: